juagargi/scion/tools/hummbwtester/README.md

 The experiment uses the generated Docker topology in `gen/`; it never generates a topology itself. `tools/hummbwtester/setup-topology.py` reads the generated Docker Compose file and topology files, then:

+- configures every generated border router with the experiment's send-buffer and batch settings;
 - starts the existing Docker topology;
-- discovers the Docker bridges joining BRs in different ASes;
+- discovers the border-router interfaces joining different ASes;
-- applies a TBF qdisc to every veth on those bridges using the configured `tc` values;
+- applies a TBF qdisc inside every BR network namespace using the configured `tc` values;
 - copies the statically linked `hummbwtester` artifact built by `make build-dev` to every configured tester container; and
 - generates Prometheus file-service-discovery targets in `gen/hummbwtester-prometheus/`.

-The cap is applied in both directions of each selected inter-AS link.
+The cap is applied in both directions of each selected inter-AS link, before packets leave each border router's network namespace.
 In tiny topology this shapes the `110 <-> 111` and `110 <-> 112` links,
 while leaving the intra-AS bridges unshaped.